 Columbia MO 65211

-If a satisfactory resolution is not reached, or if the student’s dispute involves the director of the Disability Center, the student may formally appeal to the vice chancellor for student affairs.
+If a satisfactory resolution is not reached, or if the student’s dispute involves the director of the Disability Center, the student may formally appeal to the ADA coordinator.
+This request should be made within 5 business days of the director’s decision.

-The vice chancellor for student affairs will review the relevant information and may meet with all interested parties in addition to the university’s ADA coordinator.
-The decision of the vice chancellor for student affairs is final, and no further appeals are permitted.
+The ADA coordinator will review the relevant information and may meet with all interested parties.
+The decision of the ADA coordinator is final, and no further appeals are permitted.

 What if I disagree with my instructor regarding my accommodation request?